• Skip to main content

 • Onion & Fresh Ginger – These aromatics form the foundation of pho broth.
 Charring the onion adds sweetness and depth, while ginger brings warmth and brightness.

 • Whole Spices – A combination of cinnamon stick, star anise, coriander seeds, fennel seeds, and cloves gives pho its signature aroma.
-Toasting them briefly releases their natural oils for maximum flavor.
+Toasting them briefly in a skillet releases their natural oils for maximum flavor.

-• Broth & Water – Chicken, beef, or vegetable broth makes up the bulk of the soup.
-Diluting with water balances the flavor so the spices and aromatics shine.
+• Broth & Water – Chicken, beef, vegetable broth, or bone broth make up the bulk of the soup.
+Using half broth and half water balances the flavor, so the spices and aromatics shine.

 • Fish Sauce – Adds a savory, umami depth to the broth.
 For vegetarian pho, use soy sauce or tamari instead.